 Ashley grew up in Melbourne before moving to Sydney to complete a Bachelor of Business in Management & Business Law.
 His work experience has seen him move across Australia working in the sport, not-for-profit and private sector, and he has recently commenced an MBA with the Australian Graduate School of Management at the UNSW Business School.

 Outside of work Ashley runs his own non-profit clothing brand, is a keen sportsman, a tragic Melbourne Demons supporter and is passionate about animal welfare.
-Ashley is currently training for the Noosa Triathlon.
+Ashley is currently training for the Cairns Half Ironman.

 Jen is passionate about supporting people and enabling them to grow through education and self exploration.
 She has a broad background, having degrees/worked in Photography, Science, Primary & Secondary Education, Adult Education and Project Management, and has worked mostly for large corporations, such as Telstra, Aussie Post and GE Money.